Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A pessimist is one who makes difficulties of his opportunities and an optimist is one who makes opportunities of his difficulties."
+> "It's the unknown we fear when we look upon death and darkness, nothing more."
-> — **Harry S. Truman**
+> — **Albus Dumbledore**

 ---